 1. In the very beginning of the event, you will have a Physical Readiness requirement.
 The Cadre will design a test to assess your physical readiness for this event.
 This test is a gauge for the Cadre to see where you the participant are at physically.
 This is not, nor will it ever be a pass/fail event.
 The standards for the test will be outlined by the Cadre at the beginning of the event.
 Be prepared for anything.

 2. Effective for all GORUCK Heavies starting with your class, the weight that you carry in your ruck has changed.
-If your body weight is less than 150 pounds, your rucks need to weigh a minimum 25 pounds dry.
-For those of you with a body weight over 150 pounds no change as you are still required to have 35 pounds dry in your ruck.
+If your body weight is less than 150 pounds, your ruck needs to include a 20 lb weight.
+For those of you with a body weight over 150 pounds you will need to bring a 30 lb weight for your ruck.

 GORUCK Heavy Standards: 2014